salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## PATCH

-A service MAY support PATCH.
+A resource MAY support PATCH.
 Updates an existing resource in parts.
 Patch payload is defined elsewhere FIXME/TODO

 ## OPTIONS